20 Surprising Foods You Don’t Need to Put in the Refrigerator

 Capsaicin, the compound that gives chiles their signature kick, has been shown to increase body heat, boost metabolism, and decrease appetite.
-Oh, and it has an addictive fiery taste that makes everything from chicken to popcorn far tastier; there’s really no wrong way to eat the stuff.
+Oh, and it has an addictive fiery taste that makes everything from chicken to popcorn tastier; there’s really no wrong way to eat the stuff.
 But there is a wrong way to store it.
-After opening a new bottle, most people pop it in the fridge; but according to Frank’s RedHot, an uber-popular hot sauce manufacturer, that’s almost always an unnecessary move.
+After opening a new bottle, most people pop it in the fridge.
+But according to Frank’s RedHot, an uber-popular hot sauce manufacturer, that’s almost always an unnecessary move.
 Check the label of your favorite brand to see if you can get away with keeping it in your cabinet.

 While some cakes need to be stored in the fridge, frosting-free cakes and those topped with ganache or buttercream will be fine for up to three days stored in an airtight container on the counter.

-Think about it: This leafy green herb grows just fine on a sunny window sill, so why could it possibly also thrive in an ice box?
-After trimming off its ends, store this flavorful plant in a glass or mason jar filled with fresh water where it will thrive until it’s ready to be used.
+Think about it: This leafy green herb grows just fine on a sunny window sill, so why could it possibly also thrive in an icebox?
+After trimming off its ends, store this flavorful plant in a glass or mason jar filled with fresh water, where it will thrive until it’s ready to be used.

-Watermelon, cantaloupe, and honeydew are all filled to the brim with antioxidants like vitamin C, zeaxanthin, lycopene and beta-carotene which neutralizes cell-damaging free radicals.
+Watermelon, cantaloupe, and honeydew are all filled to the brim with antioxidants like vitamin C, zeaxanthin, lycopene, and beta-carotene, which neutralizes cell-damaging free radicals.
 To preserve these health-protective nutrients, store melons whole—as opposed to sliced—on your kitchen counter.
 Chilly air will break down their delicate antioxidants.

 Allow peaches, apricots, nectarines, and plums to ripen at room temperature.
 Once they’re soft and ripe, you can store them in your refrigerator for up to three days.

-Peppers, one of the healthiest foods on the planet, stop ripening once they’re placed in the fridge.
+Bell peppers, one of the healthiest foods on the planet, stop ripening once they’re placed in the fridge.
 If you prefer a sweeter-tasting pepper, keep them out of the cold; instead, store your veggies in a cool, well-ventilated place, like your kitchen counter.